-The Notarize Business API allows you to seamlessly send your signer and documents into Notarize to complete their necessary documents.
+The Notarize Business API allows you to seamlessly send your signers documents for notarization and retrieve completed documents for use in your downstream business processes.

 The API, organized around REST, is designed to have predictable, resource-oriented URLs, and uses HTTP response codes to indicate any API errors.
 Webhooks are available to enable you to be notified when a transaction changes state.